 About The Award Process

-Decisions will be e-mailed to all applicants approximately one month after the deadline date of August 15th 2016.
-The announcement of the award will be made by September 15th, 2017.
-Payment of $1,000 will follow.
+Decisions will be e-mailed to all applicants approximately one month after the deadline date of June 15th 2018.
+A payment of $1,000 will follow.
 The award is subject to verification of information submitted and proof of residency in one of the three counties specified.
+A sample of the artist’s work will also be requested and included in a show at the Putnam Arts Council in the fall of 2018.

 General Submission Information